The Fedosov deformation quantization for some induced symplectic connection: The Fedosov deformation quantization for a compatible symplectic connection

 The element $a= \sigma^{-1}(a_0)$ can be found by the iteration \be a= a_0 + \delta^{-1} \left( \partial_{\gamma}a + \frac{i}{ h}[r,a]\right). \ee This relation means that

 \be a[z]=\delta^{-1} \Big( \partial_{\gamma}a[z-1]+\frac{i}{ h} \sum_{l=1}^{z-2} \Big[r[z+1-l],a[l]\Big]\Big), \;\;\; z \geq 1. \ee

-Since now we restrict our considerations to the situation when the symplectic manifold $({\cal W},\omega)$ is a cotangent bundle ${\cal T^*M}$ and $\gamma$ is an induced symplectic connection on it.
+Hereafter we restrict our considerations to the situation where the symplectic manifold $({\cal W},\omega)$ is a cotangent bundle ${\cal T^*M}$ and $\gamma$ is a compatible symplectic connection on it.
 We focus on some properties of the series $\sigma^{-1}(a_0)$ in this case.

 Let us start from the following observation. \begin{co} An element $\hbar^k g\:(y^1)^{i_1}\cdots (y^{2n})^{i_{2n}} \in C^{\infty}({\cal P^*W}[[\hbar]]),\;g \in C^{\infty}({\cal T^*M}), \; i_1+ \cdots + i_{2n} \geq 1$ is given.
 The expression